csvconf/csvconf.com/faq.md

 We will use Crowdcast for all talks.
 Participants will need to sign in to sessions they would like to attend and can do so here: <https://www.crowdcast.io/csvconf>.
 Sign in requires a valid email address.

-We will have another platform (perhaps Zoom but TBC) for breakout sessions and social time
+We will have another platform (perhaps Zoom and SpatialChat but TBC) for breakout sessions and social time

 We will also use our existing csv,conf Slack channel to communicate with speakers and attendees throughout the conference.
 Sign up now! <https://csvconf-slackin.herokuapp.com/>